 How to buy the best mesh Wi-Fi system for you

-Mesh networks are quickly becoming the sensible choice though – they're fast, reliable, and easy to set up (it's almost as if tech companies are waking up to how easy home Wi-Fi should be).
+It's easy to see the appeal of mesh networks: they're fast, reliable, and easy to set up (it's almost as if tech companies are waking up to how easy home Wi-Fi should be).
 Even if you've never had to configure your own wireless network before, the best mesh networking kits make it all very straightforward.

 On a technical level, these mesh networks are made up of little Wi-Fi 'nodes' that talk to each other and get as a strong a signal as possible out to all your devices.
 As far as your devices are concerned, it's just one consistent wireless network.